How-to guides

 While you can paint your trim any color, a classic white is timeless.
 Here are three of our most popular, no-fail white paints for trim:

 For trim, precision is key.
-While you'll need rollers for doors, the most important tool is your brush.
 We recommend a high-quality 2-2.5" angled brush.
-The angle allows you to “cut in” cleanly along edges for a sharp, professional line.
+The angle allows you to "cut in" cleanly along edges for a sharp, professional line.
 Our Trim Painter brush can help any DIYer achieve this professional look.

 What's the most durable Behr paint for trim in a house with kids?